Impressive battery life (for Wear OS)

 - Mobvoi TicWatch 4G/LTE — $299

-The Mobvoi TicWatch 4G/LTE is priced at $299 in the U.S., which is $50 more than the first generation TicWatch Pro.
-A launch is planned in the U.K. for later in 2019, but carriers have yet to be confirmed.
+The Mobvoi TicWatch 4G/LTE is priced at $299 in the US, which is $50 more than the first generation TicWatch Pro.
+The wearable is also available in the UK where it retails for £249 and supports the Vodafone OneNumber service.

 The Fossil Q Explorist is arguably the pick of the bunch, however, you lose out on battery life and cellular support.
 Meanwhile, the Casio Pro Trek WSD-F30 has no cellular support and carries an exorbitant price tag.

 If you’re fully willing to sacrifice 4G/LTE the TicWatch S2 offers a similar look and a 5ATM water pressure rating for just $179, or there’s the original TicWatch Pro for $249.
-As for slimline alternatives, Mobvoi’s own TicWatch C2 ($199) and the Fossil Sport — still the best Wear OS smartwatch you can buy right now — are your best options.
-The upcoming fifth-gen Fossil smartwatches will also give it a run for its money.
+As for slimline alternatives, Mobvoi’s own TicWatch C2 ($199) and the Fossil Sport are your best options.

 Mobvoi will likely cling on to the title of the best Wear OS smartwatch with LTE support for a little while, but that’s really only due to the lack of competition.
 Look outside the Wear OS bubble and the TicWatch Pro 4G/LTE becomes a little harder to recommend.